Teamwork is a key part of companies' success. When the work environment and culture are fitting perfectly, companies are seeing impressive growth.

 Meetings are a real pain in the ass, really!
 Most of the time, it's unnecessary and people are always doing other stuff.

 It's even more dangerous because it gathers multiple people in one room for a long period, meaning they're not creating anything and decreasing the value the company is building.

 A good start to end up with meetings is to create a culture of notes.
-Writing content and sharing content among the different people involved in the decision will make everyone much efficient, and here why:
+Writing content and sharing content among the different people involved in the decision will make everyone much more efficient, and here is why:

-- You'll have the ability to take YOUR time to review the document, get the information, and share it across your team if needed, not relying on a piece of notes badly written during the meeting.
+- You'll have the ability to take YOUR time to review the document, get the information, and share it with your team if needed, not relying on a piece of notes badly written during the meeting.
 Results?
 Improved knowledge sharing

 - You'll not own 5 people in the same room for 30 minutes, everyone is free to jump on the document if needed and read/share all the information.